Local, state, and federal laws

 The PTFA will sunset on December 31, 2014.

-The Illinois law states that the purchaser may not file a forcible action against the occupant of the mortgaged real estate until 90 days after a notice of intent to file the action has been properly served upon the occupant.
+The Illinois law states that the purchaser may not file an eviction action against the occupant of the mortgaged real estate until 90 days after a notice of intent to file the action has been properly served upon the occupant.

 The purchaser may not file a supplemental petition for succession against a bona fide lease holder.

-The purchaser may not file a forcible action against a bona fide lease holder until 90 days prior to the end of the lease, up to one year.
+The purchaser may not file an eviction action against a bona fide lease holder until 90 days prior to the end of the lease, up to one year.

 A lease or tenancy shall be considered bona fide if: